kubenow/KubeNow/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for sending a Pull Request (PR)!
-Please make sure to use the following template to facilitate the review/merge process.
+Please make sure to read the contributing guidelinse before you proceed: https://github.com/kubenow/KubeNow/blob/master/CONTRIBUTING.md.
 -->
-## Note
-Please make sure to read the [contributing guidelines](https://github.com/kubenow/KubeNow/blob/master/CONTRIBUTING.md) beforehand

 ## Change content and motivation
 <!-- please describe briefly the content of this PR, and motivate why this changes are needed -->